-According to a report published this week by the political think tank Demos religious people are more likely to volunteer, donate more to charity and be politically active.
+According to a report published in 2012 by the political think tank Demos religious people are more likely to volunteer, donate more to charity and be politically active.
 Although this has been observed in the USA before, this is the first study of its kind in the UK.
 The report states:

 Faith communities build among their members, key values – responsibility, patience, compassion, solidarity and honesty.
 They help build character traits in young people that enable them to succeed in education and in the world of work.
 Faith groups and faith-based organisations are providing activities for young people, tackling unemployment, counselling on indebtedness, and supporting the homeless and those seeking asylum.